What Are The Tax Implications Of Different Investment Types?

 It’s worth noting that the holding period for options is generally shorter compared to stocks or real estate.
 This means that most options trades will result in short-term capital gains or losses.
 Short-term capital gains are typically taxed at higher rates than long-term capital gains, so it’s important to consider the potential tax impact when trading options.

-See also What Are The Advantages Of Investing In Growth Stocks For Long-term Gains?
+See also What Are The Risks And Rewards Of Investing In High-risk, High-reward Assets?

 Commodities and Futures